What is a Filled Map?

 In our example, we'll select State/Province for our field State.

-Your location data should be in the form of full-text country names, abbreviations, or zip code.
+Your location data should be in the form of full-text country names or abbreviation.
 For more information, see Supported location formats.

 If you click on Get results, you will see that all the locations are colored light orange by default.